TeamAlphaPrimeReviews/reviews-to-improve/README.md

 [Marco Zangari](https://github.com/marco-zangari)

-We build better online reviews to empower users.
+We analyze online reviews to empower users.
 Online reviews are helpful except when they are not.
 We aim to make sure that before you read a site's reviews you receive a comprehensive review-score to know whether you should spend your time at the site's reviews or not.

 ## App Navigation

-Point your browser at: (http://ec2-54-146-255-108.compute-1.amazonaws.com).
+Point your browser at the site: [ReviewImprove](http://ec2-54-146-255-108.compute-1.amazonaws.com).

 ## Resources Used